ESA title

 Primary care & General Practice

-Low cost device giving the option to diagnose cases in community settings avoiding the cost of sending so many patients to hospital.
-This could be combined with remote reading.
+• A low cost device that is simple to install giving the option to diagnose cases in community settings avoiding the cost of sending so many patients to hospital.
+This can be combined with remote reading of the images.

 Developing countries and remote settings